Krasaa/CS229-python-Answers/README.md

 # Answers-of-CS229-python
 Answers!
-The problem part is based on https://github.com/dibgerge/ml-coursera-python-assignments

-The code may be not so neat, that's a to-do task.
+The soce of this project is Avg.100.